ShaneIjan/Assignment_02_Genome_Exploration/README.md

 ### **Part 5:** Filter FASTA & getorf

 The **Filter FASTA** tool was first used to select the sequence CAJNRB020000009.1 from the genome.
+The selected sequence was 194,203 bp long.
 The selected sequence was then analyzed using the **getorf** tool.

 The minimum nucleotide size of an ORF was set to 300 bp, and ORFs in the reverse complement were also included.
 The analysis produced 206 ORFs, with the longest ORF being 3,441 bp (CAJNRB020000009.1_15).
 Several ORF entries were inspected.

 The results demonstrate that a genome can contain sequences that could potentially code for proteins, but an ORF is not automatically a real gene and requires additional evidence for confirmation.

 <img width="1746" height="1073" alt="image" src="https://github.com/user-attachments/assets/63972c31-c97b-4cab-b2bd-be7f4fb9cf96" />